meetrajesh/cashless-exercise-modeling/README.md

     $ ruby main.rb

+# Model Assumptions

+* Assume married filing jointly tax status
+* Assume little to no base salary or RSU income in the final year when all options are exercised
+* Temporariliy ignore the "AMT balancing" method to postpone paying taxes until next Apr
+* Ignore state-level California AMT taxes upon ISO exercise
+* Assume one kid (increases California exemption credits from $288 to $666)

 # Pull Reqeusts

 If you can make this tool better, please do!
 Fork the repo, and submit a pull request for review.
 Bug fixes also welcome.